The Voice (American TV series) season 20

 The twentieth season of the American reality television series The Voice premiered on March 1, 2021, on NBC.
 Blake Shelton, Kelly Clarkson and John Legend returned as coaches for their twentieth, seventh, and fifth seasons, respectively.
 Nick Jonas rejoined the panel for his second season, after being replaced by Gwen Stefani the previous season.
 Meanwhile, Carson Daly returned for his twentieth season as host.
 Kelsea Ballerini returned for her second season as a guest coach, filling in for Clarkson during the battles round.

-Cam Anthony was named the winner of the season, marking Blake Shelton's eighth win as a coach with Anthony being the fourth African-American male winner and the first winning artist that had a coach blocked in their blind audition (Nick Jonas blocking John Legend).
+Cam Anthony was named the winner of the season, marking Blake Shelton's record-extending eighth win as a coach.
+With Anthony's win being the fourth African-American male winner and the first winning artist that had a coach blocked in their blind audition (Nick Jonas blocking John Legend).

 Coaches and hosts

 On November 17, 2020, NBC announced there would be a change in the coaches for this season.
 Blake Shelton returning for his twentieth season, Kelly Clarkson for her seventh, and John Legend for his fifth.
 However, Gwen Stefani did not return, allowing the return of Nick Jonas after a one-season hiatus, marking his second season as a coach on the show.

 This season's advisors for the Battles are: Dan + Shay for Team Blake, Luis Fonsi for Team Kelly, Brandy for Team Legend, and Darren Criss for Team Nick.
 However, Clarkson was not present for the battles round.
-Filling in for her during that round was season fifteen "Comeback Stage" coach, Kelsea Ballerini.
+Filling in for her during that round was season 15 "Comeback Stage" coach, Kelsea Ballerini.
 Knockouts Mega Mentor for all coaches is Snoop Dogg.